Distinguished Teaching Contributions Award

 The nomination should include (a) a current curriculum vitae, (b) a short biography, and (c) a maximum of 10 additional supporting documents, addressing the criteria above.

-- A subcommittee (eight members) of the SIOP Awards Committee will review the nominations.
-At least four members shall work at colleges or universities focused primarily on undergraduate or master’s level education.
+- At least 3 committee members must teach at colleges or universities focused primarily on undergraduate or master’s level education.